-3. Statements / EHCPs
+3. EHCPs

-• An annual review of an EHC Plan is carried out close to the anniversary of the statement/EHC Plan issue date, (if it is a new statement or EHC Plan), or within 12 months of the previous review.
+• An annual review of an EHC Plan is carried out within 12 months of the previous review.
 Support arrangements are discussed with parents and the student to ensure resources are being used to maximum effect.

 6. CRITERIA FOR EXITING THE SEN REGISTER